 In 1914, it was clear that the demise of the Ottoman Empire was imminent.
-For Tsar Nicholas II and his government, the top priority was to take control of Constantinople in the name of Orthodox Christianity.
+For Tsar Nicholas II and his government, the primary objective was to take control of Constantinople in the name of Orthodox Christianity.
 The Russians were also intent on taking control of the straits which connected the Russian Black Sea ports to the Mediterranean.

 After the Byzantine Empire fell to the Ottomans in 1453, Russia saw itself as the new Roman Empire and the guardian of Orthodox Christianity.
 Constantinople became a Russian dream—the city was venerated in Russia as the Orthodox Holy Land and the center of Russian power.
 In 1472, Ivan III (Ivan the Great) married Sophia Palaiologina, the niece of the last Byzantine Emperor Constantine Palaiologos, and assumed the Byzantine double headed eagle as Russia’s symbol.